djplaner/memex/docs/sense/Teaching/Mathematics/learner-generated-examples.md

 Generating personal examples is encouraged by writers of mathematical texts

+_Example_ is an instance, illustration, case or element of a mathematical idea, object, process or class.

 ## Perceived obstacles

 - _learner paradox_ - how can learners construct objects without knowing what to construct?